-Shares of Common Stock Outstanding Assuming

-Exercise of All Public Warrants
+Shares of Common Stock Outstanding Assuming Exercise of All Public Warrants as of March 4, 2024).

-44,437,216 shares of Common Stock (based on total shares of Common Stock outstanding 70,701,580 shares of Common Stock (based on total shares of Common Stock outstanding
+44,437,216 shares of Common Stock (based on total shares of Common Stock outstanding

-Shares of Common Stock Outstanding Assuming

-Exercise of All Warrants and Issuances Pursuant to theas of March 4, 2024).
+Shares of Common Stock Outstanding Assuming Exercise of All Warrants and Issuances Pursuant to theas of March 4, 2024).
+SEPA